eliotcochrane/eliotcochrane.github.io/_posts/2023-12-31-lost-art-of-carving.md

 ### Terrain Awareness
 #### Read the Line

-Just like reading a putt in golf to see where the ball will go, reading the piste to decide where you will go is equally important to your ski progression.
+Just like reading a putt in golf to see where the ball will go, reading the piste to decide the skiing line is equally important to ski ability progression.
 Groomed runs offer a predictable setting where skiers can focus and learn the nuances of hills, bumps, and steepness.
 These nuances include changes in pitch, snow consistency, varying side or parallel pitches, and obstacles.
-These translate into awareness on unmarked off piste terrain.
+These translate into awareness on unmarked off-piste terrain.

-On groomed slopes, your eyes will naturally scan for changes in terrain for variations to anticipate.
-Each time you absorb a bump and maintain control or carve over a roller, your body will mentally remember what worked best and what didn't.
-The heightened awareness will become second nature as you begin to read the slope, building confidence with each turn.
+On groomed slopes, our eyes will naturally scan for changes in terrain for variations to anticipate.
+Each time we absorb a bump and maintain control or carve over a roller, the body will mentally remember what worked best and what didn't.
+The heightened awareness will become second nature when beginning to read the slope, building confidence with each turn.

 ### Confidence in the Unknown
 #### Carving Builds Mental Fortitude

 Just as much as carving is a physical exercise; carving is a mental one too.
 The groomed environment provides the perfect space for skiers to push their comfort zones and build a new limit and level of confidence.
-Confidence in your abilities is a valuable tool off piste where the unknown can be thrilling and intimidating.
+Confidence in skiing abilities is a valuable tool off-piste where the unknown can be thrilling and intimidating.

 The mental fortitude developed through on-piste carving empowers skiers to tackle challenges with a calm, composed mind and allows their focus to be channeled elsewhere.
-Embracing the excitement of powder with confidence built on piste is a surefire way to make your skiing move into the next phase.
+Embracing the excitement of powder with confidence built on piste is a surefire way to move up the ability ladder and into the next phase.

 ***

 ![Head skis overlooking Geto Skis Resort](/assets/img/head_skis_at_geto.jpeg) *Photo: Head skis overlooking Geto Ski Resort.*

-When we look at the skiing ads, it's easy to succumb to the obsession with off piste adventures.
+When we look at the skiing ads, it's easy to succumb to the obsession with off-piste adventures.
 We all want to rush there and get the first powder of the day.

 However, carving on piste is the unsung hero of ski mastery.
 On the groomed slope, carving on piste can provide foundations for:
 * precision